uselagoon/lagoon-cli/docs/commands/lagoon_deploy_latest.md

 ```
       --buildvar stringArray   Add one or more build variables to deployment (--buildvar KEY1=VALUE1 [--buildvar KEY2=VALUE2])
   -h, --help                   help for latest
-      --returnData             Returns the build name instead of success text
+      --returndata             Returns the build name instead of success text
 ```

 ### Options inherited from parent commands